-Australia’s geographical location is one of the keys to achieving success in Japan.
-Australian companies can take advantage of counter-seasonal production, similar time zones and frequent flights direct to major Japanese business centres such as Tokyo and Osaka.
+Australian companies can take advantage of counter seasonal production, similar time zones and frequent flights direct to major Japanese business centres, such as Tokyo and Osaka.

-- Find the right partner (importer or distributor) and establish the foundations for a long-term relationship
+- Find the right partner (importer or distributor who ideally has capability to distribute to wider networks throughout Japan) and establish the foundations for a long-term relationship.

 The traditional distribution channels for processed food are multi-layered and relatively complex with personal, historical and financial relations playing their part in the decision making process.

-Distribution channels are becoming more simplified as the larger trading companies are bypassed by importers.
+Distribution channels are becoming simpler, as small to medium sized wholesalers merge to achieve economies of scale or bypass importers.
 Each product in the food and beverage industry has its own specialised wholesaler.
-You will need to investigate the market, competition, regulations, and available channels to determine the best route to distribute your products.
+It is important to investigate the market, competition, regulations, and available channels to determine the best route to distribute your products.

 Links and industry contacts